Stafford L. Warren: University of California

 Toward the end of World War II, a group of physicians proposed that the University of California should establish a medical school in Southern California.
 One of them was the urologist Elmer Belt, whose patients included the Governor of California, Earl Warren.
 The University of California Board of Regents voted to establish a medical school as part of the University of California at Los Angeles (UCLA) on October 19, 1945.
 In 1946 the California State Legislature unanimously voted $7 million to establish the new school, and Earl Warren signed it into law.

 In 1947, Warren was appointed the new school's first dean.
 Once again he found himself involved in creating a new medical school.
 His first appointments were three former associates in Rochester: Dr Charles Carpenter as the first professor of infectious disease; Dr. Andrew H. Dowdy as the first professor of radiology; and Dr John S. Lawrence, who had pioneered the use of phosphorus-32 as a radioactive tracer, as professor of medicine.
 With Dr William P. Longmire Jr, a 34-year-old plastic surgeon from Johns Hopkins University recruited by Lawrence as professor of surgery, they became the "Founding Five" of the new school.
 Initially, the new school was accommodated in wartime Quonset huts scattered about the UCLA campus.
 Warren was still wearing his army fatigues.
 Construction of permanent accommodation commenced in 1949.
 By 1951 when the first students, 26 men and two women, arrived there were 15 faculty members.
 By the time the first class graduated in 1955 there were 43 faculty members.
 The UCLA Medical Center opened in 1955.

-Under Warren's leadership, the school grew steadily, adding Schools of Dentistry, Nursing, and Public Health.
+Under Warren's leadership, the school grew steadily, adding schools of dentistry, nursing, and public health.
 Against some influential opposition, Warren established his medical school on the UCLA campus rather than in another part of the city.
 He strove to integrate not only the structures but the faculty with other departments of the university.
 He fostered the development of a major biomedical library as both a tangible and intellectual link between the life sciences and the health sciences.

-Warren became Vice Chancellor, Health Services in 1962.
+Warren became the vice chancellor for health services in 1962.
 From 1963 to 1965 he served as special assistant to President John F. Kennedy and later Lyndon B. Johnson on mental retardation.
 Returning to UCLA in 1965, he became professor emeritus, a position he held until his death in 1981.
-His first wife Viola died in 1963 and on July 18, 1970 he married Gertrude Turner Hubberty.
+His first wife Viola died in 1963 and on July 18, 1970, he married Gertrude Turner Hubberty.
 In 1971, Warren was awarded the Enrico Fermi Award.
 His citation read:

-He died on July 26, 1981 in Pacific Palisades, Los Angeles.
+He died on July 26, 1981, in Pacific Palisades, Los Angeles.
 He was survived by his wife and three children.
 His papers are in the UCLA Library, Department of Special Collections.

 The Stafford L. Warren Medal is named in his honor and is awarded to the top graduating medical student from the David Geffen School of Medicine at UCLA each year.